 To clean the pot, fill it with hot water and bring to a boil until the hard-caramel dissolves.

 Burning sugar can spit and spatter.
 Please wear protective eye gear or glasses

 Making Custard Mix:

 Always use a wooden spoon.

-Add the Cinnamon to ¼ cup of milk and microwave until hot then still well and set aside
+Add the Cinnamon to 1/2 cup of milk and microwave until boiling then add Vanilla and Orange extract, stir well and set aside

-Open the two cans of condensed milk and add the Orange and Vanilla extracts
+Pour the two cans of condensed milk into alage bowl

 Crack all eggs into a bowl and use an egg whisk just to break up the yolks and combine well